yuvalp01/TaskManager/README.md

 mohamad@ali.com

 - The user name elon@mask.com has already a few tasks by the seeding
-- All has password 1234
+- All have password 1234